andrewctaylor/espn_data_pipeline/README.md

 # ESPN Article Data Pipeline

-An end-to-end **ELT data pipeline** that ingests live ESPN API data, loads it into **Snowflake**, transforms it with **dbt**, and orchestrates everything using **Apache Airflow**.
+An end-to-end **ELT data pipeline** that ingests live ESPN API data, loads it into **Snowflake**, transforms it with **dbt**, and orchestrates process using **Apache Airflow**.

 I built this project for two main reasons:
-1. **Sports + Data**: As a big sports fan, I discovered ESPN’s public API and noticed that its daily articles endpoint wasn’t widely used in other projects.
+1. **Sports + Data**: I'm a huge sports fan.
+Recently, I discovered ESPN’s public API and noticed that its live articles endpoint wasn’t widely used in other projects.
 The API returns JSON payloads, so I wanted to build a clean/queryable database of ESPN articles over time.
 Hopefully this will help make this public data more accessible to others.
 2. **Learning Modern Data Tools**: I wanted hands-on experience with industry-standard tools like **Snowflake**, **dbt**, and **Apache Airflow**.
-This project gave me the opportunity to self-learn them all while building this pipeline.
+This project gave me a convenient excuse to self-learn them all while building this pipeline.

-**(This project is still being improved, any feedback/suggestions are welcomed and appriciated)**
+**(This project is still being improved, any feedback/suggestions are welcomed and appriciated)** **Primary tools used:** Snowflake, dbt, Apache Airflow, Docker, Python

-## 🚀 Features
-- **Automated ingestion** from ESPN’s public API via Python.
-- **Snowflake** to store raw, staging, and analytical data.
-- **dbt models** to transform JSON into fact/dimension tables.
-- **Airflow DAG** for orchestration.
-- **Dockerized environment** for reproducibility.

-**Primary tools used:** Snowflake, dbt, Apache Airflow, Docker, Python

 ---